 How to Identify a Frozen Water Pipe

-If you notice a water pipe covered in frost or any bulges within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
-While it sounds pretty straightforward to know if your water lines are frozen, remember not all plumbing pipes are obvious.
-If you turn on the faucet and the water isn’t moving, or not flowing properly, or your toilets won’t refill after your flush, that’s also a sign that your pipes might be frozen.
+If you notice a water pipe covered in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it seems pretty straightforward to know if your water lines are frozen, remember not all plumbing pipes are obvious.
+If you turn on the sink and the water isn’t moving, or not flowing properly, or your toilets won’t refill after your flush, that’s also a sign that your pipes might be frozen.

 So How Do You Thaw a Frozen Water Pipe?

-Warning: before you start working to thaw your pipes, turn off your home’s water supply.
-As you thaw the frozen pipe, that ice will become water and that water could end up all over your home if the frozen water has been acting as a plug and preventing water from escaping out of your pipes.
+Warning: before you start working to thaw your pipes, shut off your home’s water supply.
+Once you start to thaw the frozen pipe, that ice will become water and that water could end up all over your home if the frozen water has been acting as a plug and preventing water from escaping out of your pipes.

-Once you’ve shut down the water, and gathered up a mop, rags, and anything else you could need to clean up the water that could potentially come flowing out, utilize a space heater, heat lamp, or hair dryer to thaw the frozen water pipe.
+Once you’ve shut down the water, and gathered up a mop, rags, and anything else you could need to clean up the water that may come flowing out, utilize a heat lamp, space heater, or hair dryer to thaw the frozen water pipe.
 You can also try placing towels that have been drenched in hot water around your water pipes.
 Do not use a propane heater, kerosene, or blowtorch, or any product with an open flame, as this could cause a fire danger.

-If you are not able to locate or reach the frozen water pipe, call a licensed plumber to come out and inspect your pipes.
+If you can’t locate or access the frozen water pipe, call a licensed plumber to visit your home and inspect your pipes.

 What If the Worst Happens – a Pipe Bursts?

 Remember, first things first – power off your home’s water supply.
-Then, call a licensed plumber right away.
-While you are waiting on the plumber to get there, start cleaning up the water with a mop, rags, sponges – whatever you have – to soak up as much water as you can before it causes damage.
+Then, call a professional plumber right away.
+While you wait on the plumber to get there, start cleaning up the water with a mop, rags, sponges – whatever you have – to soak up as much water as possible before it causes damage.
 If the damage is critical, go ahead and contact your insurance agent – a large number of homeowners insurance covers burst pipes that cause water damage.

 Don’t wait until an emergency occurs to find out how to shut off your water supply.
-Take a few minutes now to learn right where your water supply valve is located and exactly how to shut off the water to your home.
-A little preparation now will save you valuable time during a plumbing emergency.
+Take some time now to learn right where your water supply valve is located and exactly how to shut off the water to your home.
+A little practice now will save you precious time during a plumbing emergency.